coreboot/coreboot/Documentation/lib/payloads/fit.md

 ## Architecture specifics

-The FIT parser needs architecure support.
+The FIT parser needs architecture support.

 ### aarch32
 The source code can be found in `src/arch/arm/fit_payload.c`.